Preschool and Kindergarten

 Mainstreaming for Sound Beginnings children

 Children in the Sound Beginnings program benefit from mainstreaming activities with typically developing children in the adjacent Dolores Doré Eccles Center for Early Care & Education program.
 Children from both programs interact with shared playground times and occasional joint activities.
-Children with hearing loss in the Sound Beginnings kindergarten also participate in the Edith Bowen kindergarten activities on Friday mornings.

 Sound Beginnings can assist with coordinating or scheduling other related services as appropriate for each child.
 This might include occupational therapy, physical therapy, or psychological services.
 These services can be provided through community resources, or university-based clinics.
 Any potential charges or fees are the responsibility of the child’s family as per the agreement with the service provider.